Samboozle/woodshed/README.md

 This website is meant to serve as a proof-of-concept for a music notation widget I hope to use in a future project.

-**woodshed** is a

-Whether this approach will serve my purposes any better than just writing original Vexflow documents remains to be seen.
+Whether this approach will serve my purposes any better than just writing standalone Vexflow documents remains to be seen.